 When you’re on the hunt for a new car, it can be easy to fall into the trap of looking at large and luxurious models.
 If you’re still a learner driver however or if you have limited experience on the road, you’re better off going for a smaller and safer model.

 Small cars are easier to navigate on the road and easier to park too.
-Take some time to think about how you will be utilising your car.
-If you live in a city with good public transport, chances are you won’t be using your car a lot day to day.
+Take some time to think about how you will be utilizing your car.
+If you live in a city with good public transport, chances are you won’t be using your car a lot day today.
 You don’t want to be paying high loan repayments for an expensive car that you don’t get the use out of.
-So, ensure you have a long think about how frequently you will be utilising your new vehicle.
+So, ensure you have a long think about how frequently you will be utilizing your new vehicle.

 It’s also very important to pay attention to the engine size of the vehicles you are eyeing up.
 Larger engines are considerably more expensive to insure especially for young drivers.